TallesValiatti/EfCoreViews/README.md

 # Integrating Database Views with Entity Framework Core in .NET

-This repo is about using Entity Framework Core, an ORM framework that simplifies data access and manipulation in relational databases using .NET code.
+This repo demonstrates how to use Entity Framework Core to integrate database views directly into your .NET application's source code.

-This article explores integrating database views into the application source code through migrations.
+The implementation leverages EF Core migrations to manage database views alongside tables, ensuring that views are versioned and maintained within the same codebase.
+By embedding the views into the migration process, this approach eliminates the need for separate scripts or manual updates, keeping your database and application code in sync.

-This approach offers an efficient strategy to avoid separate versioning of views and streamline development and maintenance, ensuring that your database and application code remain synchronized and easier to manage.
+This method provides a streamlined and maintainable strategy for managing database views, making it easier to develop and evolve your application over time.